yusukebe/kitajs-html/README.md

 rendered before sending it to the client.
 This is not a problem for small templates, but it can be a problem for large templates.

-To solve this problem, we provide a `Suspense` component that will render a fallback while it waits for his children to be rendered.
+To solve this problem, we provide a `Suspense` component that combined with `renderToStream()` rendering method, will stream a fallback component while it waits for his children to be rendered.
 This is a perfect combo to use with [async components](#async-components).

 ```tsx